-3.3 Our Requirements and Prior Work
+Our Requirements and Prior Work

 The requirement that the graph be simply reflected in the XML, rules out most of the previous proposals.
-Many are based too closely on RDF/XML to be salvagable, for example: XMP [1], Dubinko [20] and Robie's normalized RDF/XML [42].
+Many are based too closely on RDF/XML to be salvagable, for example: XMP [XMP], Dubinko [Dub2002] and Robie's normalized RDF/XML [Rob2001].

-The two early proposals from Berners-Lee [5] and Melnik [35] both use attributes that can be added to an arbitrary XML document, in a way that breaks DTDs and XML Schemata.
+The two early proposals from Berners-Lee [TBL1999] and Melnik [Mel1999a] both use attributes that can be added to an arbitrary XML document, in a way that breaks DTDs and XML Schemata.

-Bray's RPV [10] does not address blank nodes.
-This leaves Beckett's proposals [3], which, while incompletely worked out, do show that it is simple and straightforward to represent an RDF graph as a set of elements each with three children.
+Bray's RPV [Bra] does not address blank nodes.
+This leaves Beckett's proposals [Bec2003], which, while incompletely worked out, do show that it is simple and straightforward to represent an RDF graph as a set of elements each with three children.

-4. WHAT'S RIGHT WITH RDF/XML?
+What's Right With RDF/XML?